JohnCoene/waiter/docs/get-started.md

 4. Hide the waiter

 > [!TIP]
-> Make sure you include the dependencies with `useWaiter` or nothing will work.
+> Always make sure you include the dependencies with `useWaiter` or nothing will work.

 ## Examples